 Pine Grove Property, Nevada - The Pine Grove gold project, located in Lyon County, Nevada, is the Company's most advanced project.
 At the time of writing of this MDA Lincoln is well underway in the permitting studies needed to take the project to production.
-A prefeasibility study is planned for Spring 2021.
+A prefeasibility study is planned for the Fall of 2021.